Police identify bodies found under Georgia bridge, rule deaths as homicides

 GBI Assistant Special Agent in Charge Brian Johnston told the Rome-News Tribune the bodies were found Wednesday morning by a Georgia Department of Transportation crew performing maintenance on the bridge.

-He said the two bodies are believed to have been dropped over the bride's side.
+He said the two bodies are believed to have been dropped over the passenger side.

 The GBI requested anyone who saw "anything suspicious" between Tuesday night and Wednesday morning in the area to contact the authorities.